Healthcare Spaces: Equipment Grounding Clarified in NEC 2023

 - 2. Is a metal conduit by itself a sufficient equipment grounding conductor in a patient care vicinity?

-- 3. What is the purpose of an equipotential plane in a hospital room?
+- 3. What is the purpose of an equipotential approach in a hospital room?

 - 4. Do all hospital rooms require an Isolated Power System (IPS)?